What is Epic! for Education? Best Tips and Tricks

 Students can read using the platform as it works like an e-reader, allowing them to take in books using a tablet, laptop, or smartphone – anything that runs a browser, essentially.
 The app version is specifically designed for use on tablets and smartphones, both iOS and Android.

-Since Epic! is a child-specific platform, it's very safe and secure with content that is targeted and age specific.
+Since Epic! is a child-specific platform, it's very safe and secure with content that is targeted and age appropriate.
 The books are a mix of Epic! original content and digital versions of already-published works.

 How does Epic! work?